Program

 • Denis Bourguet (INRAE Montpellier) & Thomas Guillemaud (INRAE Sophia-Antipolis): Peer Community In (PCI) and Peer Community In Registered Report (PCI RR), two open science initiatives to promote scientific reproducibility

-• Sandra Guigonis (Marseille): Open science and reproducibility: some issues, practices and uses in the humanities and social sciences
+• Sandra Guigonis (Marseille): Open science and reproducibility: practices and uses in the humanities and social sciences

 12:20-13:40 Lunch break

-• Camille Maumet (INRIA Rennes): Variability in brain imaging studies across different analysis pipelines
+• Camille Maumet (INRIA Rennes): Variability in brain imaging studies across different analyses

 • Tristan Glatard (Krembil Centre for Neuroinformatics Toronto): Reproducibility of MRI analyses for Parkinson's disease

-• Florian Naudet (Rennes hospital): Integrity and reproductibility in therapeutic research
+• Florian Naudet (Rennes hospital): Integrity and reproducibility in therapeutic research

 15:30-16:00 Coffee break

-• Christophe Soulage (Université Lyon 1): The reproducibility crisis in preclinical research: current situation and solutions
+• Christophe Soulage (Lyon 1 University): The reproducibility crisis in preclinical research: current situation, causes... and solutions?

-• Marlène Wiart (CNRS Lyon): From the 3Rs to the 6Rs, or how mobilising the stroke community revolutionised preclinical research
+• Marlène Wiart (CNRS Lyon): How the stroke community shaped preclinical research methodology: an historical perspective

-• Laura Barrot (INSERM Lyon): Helping design preclinical projects for good science and a good conscience
+• Laura Barrot (INSERM Lyon): Pre-clinical project design assistance for good science and conscience

 18:00 Cocktail reception